Tewantin State School has a proud history of encouraging and developing a

 Students are able to take small group and individual lessons in piano,

-guitar and drums, which are available through private teachers during class
+which are available through private teachers during class

 time for a small fee.